kennethillman/ps-nuxt/README.md

 ## Styling

-custom setup with style-resource ...
+custom setup with scss and style-resource ...

 ### Mode